A Survival Guide for Lyon's Bouchon Menus

 “La cervelle” (literally, brains) was a luxurious delicacy in the 19th century, out of reach for the working-class canuts.
-As such, they gave this name to a dish that they could afford: a mix of faisselle (a fresh, creamy cheese similar to thick yogurt) seasoned with shallots, parsley, chives, tarragon, and olive oil or walnut oil.
-This dish is now known as La Cervelle de Canuts and typically served at the end of the meal at Bouchons in Lyon, as a savory option for dessert.
+As such, they gave this name to a dish that they could afford: a mix of faisselle (a fresh, creamy cheese similar to thick yogurt) seasoned with shallots, parsley, chives, and olive oil or walnut oil.
+This dish is now known as La Cervelle de Canuts and typically served at the end of the meal at Bouchons in Lyon, as a savory option for dessert or with steamed potatoes.

 Level Two : Intermediate

-If you’ve cleared the bar with La Cervelle de Canuts, prepare yourself for the next level!
-We’ll begin this level with some pork products and then even more pork!
-As you start to dig deeper in the traditional Bouchon dishes, you’ll soon understand that Lyonnaise cuisine uses everything but the oink!
+If you’ve cleared the bar with La Cervelle de Canuts, prepare yourself for the next level !
+We’ll begin this level with some pork products and then even more pork !
+As you start to dig deeper in the traditional Bouchon dishes, you’ll soon understand that Lyonnaise cuisine uses everything in pork !

 Let’s begin with les grattons, the ubiquitous Bouchon nibbles.
 Grattons are small bits of pork fatback deep-fried in oil, crispy bits of fatty goodness that you will likely find served as an appetizer with a glass of wine or on top of a green salad in your first course.

 Rosette, Jésus, and more (sausage, sausage and more sausage !)